romerogroup/MechElastic/docs/_sources/elate_example.rst.txt

     Hill Bulk modulus : 88.90563333333334 GPa
     Anisotropy in Poisson`s Ratio : 6.037439233255422

-Above was just an example of the different attirbutes availible, but to see what other attributes are avaible use dir(elate)
+Above was just an example of the different attributes available, but to see what other attributes are available use dir(elate)

 to_dict() Usage: